RMSabe/RaspberryPi3B_Drivers/README.md

 # RaspberryPi3B_Drivers

+!!DEPRECATED!!
+I'm starting to make a new version of these drivers, available at https://github.com/RMSabe/RaspberryPi3B/tree/main/Kernel

 These are some drivers for hardware control on the Raspberry Pi 3B peripherals.
 I made them on Raspberry Pi OS (Raspbian) armhf (aarch32).
 I haven't tested it on Raspberry Pi OS arm64 (aarch64) or any other OS.
 I believe these will compile and run on Raspberry Pi OS arm64, since it's the same hardware and GNU-Linux distro, (Raspberry Pi OS, BCM2837).